zhumingyi94/mingyi-blog/content/index.md

 I used to play **fingerstyle guitar**, mostly self-taught.
 I learned by ear and tried to figure things out on my own.
 But after my first year of university, I stopped playing and haven’t returned to it since.

 Before I quit, I recorded a cover of **“Jump Off” by Jiazhuo Liu**, which I learned entirely by ear.
-No tabs, no tutorials — just slow, obsessive listening.
+No tabs, no tutorials (just slow, obsessive listening).

 <iframe width="560" height="315"
     src="https://www.youtube.com/embed/xgSTNfNG4bw"